About Us

 Leadership

-Shekar has received numerous awards and recognition in the real estate industry including the MBA’s highest honor in 1999 and the Fannie Mae Lifetime Achievement Award in 2003.
+Shekar has helped co-found several organizations in the nonprofit and political arena including the AAPI Victory Fund, Upakar Foundation and Dharma Into Action Foundation.
+And has received numerous awards and recognition in the real estate industry including the Mortgage Bankers Association’s highest honors in 1999 and 2024 and the Fannie Mae Lifetime Achievement Award in 2003.
 In 2010, he was the recipient of the Dean H.J.
 Zoffer Distinguished Service Medal from the University of Pittsburgh.
 Shekar holds a BS in Chemical Engineering from the Indian Institute of Technology, New Delhi, India and an MBA from the Katz Graduate School of Business, University of Pittsburgh, Pennsylvania.
-He has earned the designation of Certified Mortgage Banker (CMB).

 John Cibinic